-22preliminary of the.
+Figure 2.
+Initial Prototype

+Figure 2 shows a preliminary design of the visualization.
 Itemsets are represented as colored spheres, placed on circles (i.e. levels).
 White lines represent the connections between the itemsets.
 Users also get a message box displayed next to their mouse cursor indicating the information about the selected itemset.
 By selecting an itemset, users are able to see only connections in the tree leading to that itemset, with other distractions removed.
 This leads to better pattern recognition and discovery, as users are able to search for domain items or itemsets they are interested in, and quickly find all the related items in the frequent pattern dataset.
 The visualization will also hide all irrelevant data points, so that users can focus solemnly on the data that interests them.

+HOW DOES THIS LEAD TO PATTERN RECOGNITION?

 We see three main parts to this project:

+Data processing, shape generation, performance analysis.

-Data processingshape generationInteractivity of the visualization + the amount of information one can find while viewing
+Interactivity of the visualization + the amount of information one can find while viewing

 Visualization usability